 9Marks says “biblical theology” is one of the marks of a healthy church.
 What’s meant by “biblical theology”?

-- how the Old and New Testaments relate to each other,
+how the Old and New Testaments relate to each other, and

 Find more great resources for church health from Mark Dever and 9Marks Ministries at www.9marks.org